Estherbabs/Wordle-game/README.md

 ## BUGS
 - At first I struggled with invalid syntax because I put one = instead of double == I was able to figure it out eventually.
-- My code was giving some errors when I try to add the restart code
+- My code was giving some errors when I try to add the restart code, but eventually fixed it by wraping my code with the game class.

 ### Remaining Bugs
 - No bugs remaining